seanwestfall/javascript/README.md

 Here is a list of changes strict enforces on your code:

 ## Using ES6
 Throughout this guide I mention which features are apart of the future planned ES6 standard.
-Though, if you do use an ES6 feature, such as Symbols, or .mapreduce(), you must make a not of it so to not confuse other developers:
+Though, if you do use an ES6 feature, such as Symbols, or .map(), you must make a note of it, ES6 features are still experimental and NOT a standard yet.
+Untill these features of official drafted in the the spec, you must let other developers know you're using them.
+Mention at the top of the js file, where experimental ES6 features are being used, and in the code where it is being used.
 ````javascript
 // example